Tarik1700/SNART-project/README.md

 </p>

   <h1> About:
-  <h5> As a part of a team, we are building a restaurant ordering system, my part was to design and build the mobile view which the customers will be interacting with.
-It was made in react with modal windows and JS animations with TailwindCSS as a CSS framework.
+  <h5> As a part of a team, we are building a restaurant ordering system, this was my part to design and build the mobile view which the customers will be interacting with.
+It was made in react with modal windows and JS animations with TailwindCSS as a CSS framework, and firebase to store the data .

   <h1> Disclaimer: